huannvictor/oneBitCode-TicTacToe/README.md

+# Tic-tac-toe
-Tic-tac-toe developed in JavaScript classes in the OneBitCode full-stack developer course.
+*Developed in JavaScript classes in the OneBitCode full-stack developer course.*

 This exercise explored Vanilla JavaScript methods to select and manipulate certain groups of HTML elements to simulate a tic-tac-toe board, allowing the players to combine a set of three icons (❌⭕) to result in one player's victory or a tie.